santhi123456/SYMPTOM-BASED-LUNG-CANCER-PREDICTION/README.md

 # SYMPTOM-BASED-LUNG-CANCER-PREDICTION
-### Basic overview of the project is mentioned in Symptom based Lung Cancer Prediction using ML.pptx
+### A basic overview of the project is mentioned in Symptom-based Lung Cancer Prediction using ML.pptx
-###
+### The dataset that has been used in the project is